ezrafayet/yarsp/README.md

 ## What is this project about ?

-This is my own launcher-pack - it will evolve when I have time
+This is my own launcher-pack - it will most likely still evolve

 ## Choices

-* The project uses **route.ts** to generate routes and access control.
+* The project generates routes with access control using **route.ts**.
-* The project is using **Typescript** - "prop-type" library is not needed
+* The project is using **Typescript**.
-* The project is using **useContext and useReduce** to manage application-level state - Redux is not needed in this project (another repo will implement it)
+* The project is using **useContext** to manage application-level state.
-* The project is using **Sass** - it will probably be replaced / completed by css-in-js
+* The project is using **Sass**.
-* The project is using **Create-React-App scripts** - it will be removed in later versions
+* The project is using **CRA scripts** - it should be removed in later versions.
-* The project is using **functions** to describe React's components - no classes are involved.
+* The project is using **functions** to define components - not classes.

-* NB: Do NOT rely on a front-strategy-only to grant access rights, your back **MUST** control it on each request.
+* NB: Do NOT rely on a front-strategy-only to grant access rights, your back **MUST** control them on each request.

-## Guide
+## Out of the box

-* Error pages (404, 403, Server unavailable) are handled out of the box
+* Error pages (404, 403, Server unavailable).
-* The login/logout and session logic are there out of the box
+* The login/logout and session logic.
-* The routing logic is available out of the box
+* The routing logic.
-* A page layout is available out of the box
+* A page layout.
-* A context is defined on the App level
+* An app-level context.

-## Run localy (dev mode)
+## Run localy

 * npm i
 * npm run start

-It will:
-* Show "loading" for a second, the app is loading and session being set
-* Show the public landing page
-* if you go to /shared you'll see the shared page
-* if you go to /action/accept/kzW4 you'll see the action page
+- Follow the buttons (Login, Navigate to another private page, logout)
-* if you go to /private you will see a 403 error
+- Note that if you try to access /private you will get a 403 error page
-* if you go to /anything you will see a 404 error
-* From the login page, click on "login", you are logged in
-* Click on "go to /page", you will access the route /page, forbidden before
-* Click on "log out", you are logged out

 **If I refresh the page I loose the session**

-This is the expected behaviour.
-As all single pages applications, you get your session from the server.
-In this case there is no server to hold the session.
-If so, you would not be logged out.
+This is the expected behaviour here.
+You should get your session from the server.

 ## Notes